-An important update to the Ontario Exceptional Access Progam(EAP) funding criteria of eculizumab for aHUS patients.
+Here is an important update to the Ontario Exceptional Access Program (EAP) funding criteria of eculizumab (Soliris) for aHUS patients.

-At a meeting last October the OPDP verbally agreed that they would change the statement around the timelines for aHUS funding in the setting of kidney transplants which involved removing “maximum 6 months after” from that section of the criteria for eculizumab.
-Following another meeting, we received news recently that the ministry’s internal documents have been revised to remove the 6 month maximum. aHUS Canada has been assured that with the ministry’s next website update they make, the new public criteria document will no longer have the “maximum of 6 months” phrase in it. aHUS patients in Ontario in need of a kidney transplant,who have waited until the limits were removed, could now begin the process of a transplant.
+At a meeting in October 2016, the OPDP verbally agreed that they would change the statement for aHUS funding in the setting of kidney transplants by removing “and for a maximum of 6 months after” from that section of the criteria for eculizumab.
+Following another meeting in early 2017, we received news that the ministry’s internal documents have been revised to remove the 6 month maximum. aHUS Canada was assured that the public criteria document will no longer have the “maximum of 6 months” phrase in it after the ministry’s next website update.
+Now aHUS patients in Ontario in need of a kidney transplant,who have waited until the limits were removed, can begin the process of a transplant.

-For aHUS patients in other parts of Canada who still have no access or limited access to eculizumab, we feel the chance of having public funding has increased because of the progress made in Ontario.
-However there is still lots of work to be done.
-It would be greatly appreciated if patients let us know what the current funding situation for eculizumab(Soliris) is in other provinces and what challenges patients have experienced with access if any.
+For aHUS patients in other parts of Canada who still have no access or limited access to eculizumab, we feel that the chance of gaining public funding has increased because of the progress made in Ontario.
+However there is still much work to be done.
+It would be greatly appreciated if patients let us know what the current funding situation for eculizumab is in other provinces and what challenges patients have experienced with access, if any.
 Please send an email to email@example.com with any information you can provide.
 The more information we gather from different provinces, the better we can advocate for patients.

 aHUS Canada will continue to support the patients we represent.
 Part of this support involves advocating to help them gain access to the best possible treatments based on scientific evidence, as suggested by their treating physician.